THURSDAY, FEBRUARY 09, 2012

 }

 Note: There are some variable types (I’ve identified labels and multiple choice variables so far) that return an ID prefixed by ‘sys_original.’.
-For these variables, your script will have to replace that text in order to work correctly.
+For these variables, your catalog client script will have to replace that text in order to work correctly.
 Here’s an example for a multiple choice variable named ‘multichoice’.

 var myVar = g_form.getControl('multichoice');